mohamedasad10/TheArchives/README.md

 >
 > Another instance was my doctor prescribed medicine, but I forgot the **name** and **dosage** later when I needed it again.

-I realized I needed a place to store this kind of item-related information for future reference and that's when **TheArchives** was created.
+I realized that I needed a place to store this kind of item-related information for future reference and that's when **TheArchives** was created.

 🧠 **Memory fails.
 The Archives doesn’t.**